sofiadinizms/sofiadinizms/README.md

 # Hey 👋
 - 😄 My name is Sofia Diniz
-- 💻 I'm an Information Systems student at UFPE and Software Manager at CITi
+- 💻 I'm an Information Systems student at UFPE and iOS Student at Apple Developer Academy
-- 🌱 I’m currently learning more about JS and Python
+- 🌱 I’m currently learning more about JS, Python and Swift
 - 🔭 I’m passionate about learning and helping others.
 Always open to new challenges

 ### More about me